What is a Canada Work Permit

 When it comes to work permits, you have choices.
 Choosing the right work permit in Canada is a crucial decision that can significantly impact your job flexibility and career prospects.

 The two primary categories of work permits, employer-specific and open work permits, offer distinct advantages and limitations.
-In this overview, we’ll delve into the key differences between these two permit types, helping you make an informed choice based on your unique circumstances and career goals.
+In this section, we’ll delve into the key differences between these two permit types, helping you make an informed choice based on your unique circumstances and career goals.

 Employer-Specific Work Permits